everett-rzeszow/everett-rzeszow.github.io/_pages/about.md

   - /about.html
 ---

-Hello 🤙,my name is Everett.
+Hello 🤙, my name is Everett.
 I am a graduate student in the Brady Lab at UMaine's Darling Marine Center.
 My work is based in environmental and resource monitoring for offshore wind development.
 Specifically, I study small-scall lobster population dynamics to measure local fishery abundance.

 I hope you enjoy this journey.